data-integration-toolkit/ditk/text/similarity/cnn_sts/README.md

 ## Notes:
 1. To train your own model, you need to download GloVe pre-trained word vectors from http://nlp.stanford.edu/data/glove.840B.300d.zip first and unzip it in your folder.
 2. The model was run on GCP.
-The tests folder contains the saved model which can be loaded for testing
+The saved model was too large to upload on github.
+But the main function will generate the model.